 - We require that all articles of clothing have the camper's name on them. - Laundry is done once a week.
 Pack enough clothing for at least 8 days. - Camp colors are blue and white.
-A shirt of each color is helpful - Linens are provided for international campers subject to our policy regarding storage and usage or sent home.
+A shirt of each color is helpful - Linens are provided for international campers - Any item brought to camp which may cause safety concerns will be subject to our policy regarding storage and usage or sent home. - If dogs visit on arrival or pickup days, they must be always kept on a leash.